 If you are a salesperson who is trying to grow a territory, you can chase every lead that you hear about … or you can have a plan.
 If you have a plan, it will consist of target accounts, target client relationships, revenue targets for each of those clients and timelines in which to achieve those revenues.

-If you don’t have a plan then you become driven by your day and driven by circumstance, hence when a client moves their buying cycle it IS a big deal.
-If you have contingency in your plan then it is not the end of the world, merely an adjustment to the plan.
+If you don’t have a plan, then you become driven by your day and driven by circumstance, hence when a client moves their buying cycle it IS a big deal.
+You don’t have a contingency and all of a sudden your quota is at risk.

 If you are on track to meet your target them people issues, client issues, other initiatives, other opportunities and any other distraction are merely that … a distraction.
 You keep focused on the goal, executing on the plan and the distractions do not get in your way.